 This year inequality became the issue driving democratic politics.
 2012 will be the year when voters in America have to decide what to do about it.

-The economic battle will be about whether to increase taxation on top earners and what this will do to incentives and innovation.
+The economic battle will be about whether to increase taxation on top earners.
 The cultural battle will be about what government should do to protect the American Dream for a disillusioned middle class.
-The ideological battle will be about the role of government as guarantor of equal opportunity in a market society.
-Socially, the election of 2012 will be about class as no election has been since Franklin D. Roosevelt.
+The ideological battle will be about the role of government as guarantor of equal opportunity.

-The victor in November 2012 will inherit not just an economic mess at home and abroad but a gathering crisis of public faith in the fairness of society.
-Wealth itself is not the issue, rather it is wealth that ducks responsibility for financial chaos and wealth that buys political privilege.
-The fairness problem in capitalist societies is compounding their economic problem.
+The victor in November 2012 will inherit both an economic mess and a crisis of faith in the fairness of society.
 The new president will discover that societies where millions feel the deck is stacked against them are tough to govern.